Asad-bot07/Java-practice/README.md

 ## 📌 Note

--Code quality may vary.
+- Code quality may vary.
--Some files may be incomplete or experimental.
+- Some files may be incomplete or experimental.
--No fixed folder structure — it's all based on practice flow.
+- No fixed folder structure — it's all based on practice flow.

 ---